 Multiple autoimmune disorders can cause uveitis.
 Systemic diseases with extra-organ involvement are seen in over one-third of cases followed by infectious diseases.
 Non-infectious systemic diseases, such as Behcet disease, multiple sclerosis, and sarcoidosis, are uncommon but not rare.
 Strictly anterior uveitis is most common, occurring in about 60% of cases.
 Systemic diseases are responsible for over one-third.
 Ocular toxoplasmosis is especially important in isolated posterior uveitis (Barisani-Asenbauer et al 2012).

 Behcet disease often presents with uveitis and causes visual loss, and it is one of the most common causes of uveitis in adults (Kazokoglu et al 2008).
-A recent survey demonstrated a prevalence of 80% of recurrent headache in patients with Behcet disease, with most patients experiencing moderate to severe disability (Kidd 2006).
+One survey reported a prevalence of 80% of recurrent headache in patients with Behcet disease, with most patients experiencing moderate to severe disability (Kidd 2006).
+A more recent clinic-based survey reported that 32% of consecutive patient with Bechet disease had chronic daily headache, with chronic migraine being the most common diagnosis (Vishwanath et al 2014).
+Cerebral venous sinus thrombosis is a potential complication of Bechet disease and can cause headache and increased intracranial pressure (Siva and Saip 2009).

 Scleritis is an inflammation of the scleral outer coat of the eye.
 Usual symptoms include redness and inflammation of the sclera and pain ranging from mild discomfort to extreme localized tenderness.
 However, posterior scleritis is an exception to the rule that a “white” eye without visual symptoms is not the cause of pain.
 Posterior scleritis can present with monosymptomatic eye pain that requires ultrasound for diagnosis (Daroff 1995).
 The eye should be exquisitely tender, however.